nicoquant/PricingDerivatives/README.md

 The script, also, gives access to the pricing of Asian and different type of Barrier options which are done under monte carlo simulation (have to be completed).
 A function which allows to build a portfolio of options and to observe the greeks of the portfolio(only availible for Binary and European so far) is also availible.

+Note: I am aware that errors/ wrong implementations are possible.
+I please you to send me an email if you find one, it would be very helpful, and will help me to improve myself.
+Here is my mail address: nicolas.manelli013@gmail.com